Postmark to Mailtrap:

 2. In addition to transactional and bulk streams, Mailtrap has Email Marketing.

-3. Mailtrap allows you to import suppression lists manually or by uploading a CSV file.
+3. Mailtrap allows you to manually import suppression lists or upload a CSV file.
 You can also export suppressions in CSV.

 4. Depending on the pricing plan, Mailtrap stores emails in the Email Logs for up to 30 days.
 Email content and historical data are stored and accessible between 3 and 7 days without additional fees.

 5. Mailtrap offers Email Testing.
-This is a separate product to inspect HTML/CSS, spam scores, etc., and debug emails in staging, dev, and QA environments before sending them to recipients.
-Emails sent to Email Testing endpoints don’t count towards your monthly Email Sending quota.
-You get 100 test emails/month for free, and more are available for purchase.
+This is an email sandbox for inspecting HTML/CSS, spam scores, etc., and debugging emails in staging, dev, and QA environments before sending them to recipients.

 6. Mailtrap offers monthly recurring plans with an option to request annual billing/plan.